-- Commonest cause of a swelling in the neck is an enlarged lymph gland - Commonest causes of enlarged lymph glands are infection and secondary tumor deposits. - Symptoms such as general malaise, fever and rigors and contact with people with infectious diseases may indicate an infective cause of the swelling. - Loss of appetite, loss of weight, pulmonary, alimentary or skeletal symptoms may suggest the site of a neoplasm. - Irritation of the skin associated with enlarged cervical lymph glands is often seen with lymphoma.
+- The commonest cause of a swelling in the neck is lymph node enlargement (LNE) - Commonest causes of enlarged lymph glands are infection and secondary tumor deposits. - Symptoms such as general malaise, fever and rigors and contact with people with infectious diseases may indicate an infective cause of the swelling. - Loss of appetite, loss of weight, pulmonary, alimentary or skeletal symptoms may suggest the site of a neoplasm. - Night sweat maybe associated with TB or malignancy. - Irritation of the skin that associated with enlarged cervical lymph glands is often seen with lymphoma.